R887645/R887645/README.md

 ---

 ## 🚀 Impact Highlights
-- Revealed **$221M in e-commerce revenue insights**, identifying regional performance gaps
-- Boosted **campaign conversion rates by 15%** through analytics-led marketing strategies
+- Managed and validated programme data across all **36 Nigerian states and the FCT for 3MTT**, a Federal Ministry of Communications, Innovation & Digital Economy initiative
-- Built **automated dashboards** that improved reporting speed by 40% and accuracy to 99.8%
+- Built **automated dashboards** tracking enrolment, attendance, completion, and employment placement for a national-scale technical talent programme which improved reporting speed by 40% and accuracy to 99.8%
 - Streamlined **volunteer performance tracking**, improving selection efficiency by 40%
+- Led data validation, deduplication, and reconciliation across device distribution and stipend disbursement records, ensuring compliance with the Nigeria Data Protection Act (2023)

 ---